swayamjaiswal7/Ecommerce_Analysis/README.md

  and segment customers into different categories as per their RFM_scores and Conduct an churn analysis to find how many customers can possibly churned

 🔍 Data Preparation & Feature Engineering
-Cleaning: You removed duplicates, handled missing values, and standardized date formats.
+Cleaning:Removed duplicates, handled missing values, and standardized date formats.

 Features Created: